Hotel Workouts - Portable Fitness Training In Your Room

 Here are the basics I always use when it comes to staying fit

-- Pushups for your chest and front delts.
-Great for getting
+- Pushups for your chest and front deltoids.
+Great for

 - Squats for your glutes, quads and hamstrings.
 Also raises